marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-for-directory-search.rst

 It also affects the search paths used by :command:`cpp` when used to preprocess Fortran source.

-.. index:: Idir

-.. index:: directory, search paths for inclusion

-.. index:: inclusion, directory search paths for

-.. index:: search paths, for included files
+.. index:: Idir, directory, search paths for inclusion, inclusion, directory search paths for, search paths, for included files, paths, search, module search path

-.. index:: paths, search

-.. index:: module search path

 .. option:: -Idir